eguneys/jener/README.md

 </div>
 ```

-4. Run `jener` and, it generates the output file for the page:
+4. Run `jener in-directory out-directory` and, it generates the output file for the page:

 ```html
 <html>